Nutrition assessment and counselling in individuals with active tuberculosis

 All individuals with active TB should receive: i) an assessment of their nutritional status, and ii) appropriate counselling based on their nutritional status at diagnosis and throughout treatment.

-This is a summary of WHO recommendations on nutrition assessment and counselling in individuals with active tuberculosis.
-The full set of recommendations can be found in the guideline, Nutritional care and support for patients with tuberculosis , under ‘WHO documents’ below.
+This is one of several WHO recommendations on nutritional care of individuals with TB.
+The full set of recommendations can be found in 'Full set of recommendations' and in the guidelines, under ‘WHO documents’ below.

 Nutritional care and support for patients with tuberculosis